-- a) develop sound practice in terms of time management and the general organisation of independent study; - b) keep parents / guardians informed of the kind of work that their child is doing in school; - c) involve parents / guardians in supporting their child in independent study; - d) inform the form tutor of any problems with regard to completion of homework.
+- a) develop sound practice in terms of time management and the general organisation of independent study for the pupils; - b) keep parents / guardians informed of the kind of work that their child is doing in school; - c) involve parents / guardians in supporting their child in independent study; - d) inform form tutor of any problems with regard to completion of homework as parents are to sign and make comments weekly.

-Homework diaries are checked each week by the Form Teacher and parents are requested to scheck and sign frequently.
+Homework diaries are checked regularly by the Form Teacher and parents are requested to sign the homework diary weekly.
 We also request that parents provide a homework area, free of distraction (although background music may aid the thinking process for some pupils) and to encourage the regular completion of homework at set times.